hteumeuleu/caniemail/_features/html-popover.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with Hotmail/Outlook accounts."
-}
+Not supported with Hotmail/Outlook accounts.", "2": "Partial.
+The `popovertarget` attribute is supported, but the `popover` attribute and the `dialog` element are not.", }
 ---